eranCat/TitanicML/README.md

 # TitanicML
 ## Overview
 This project showcases the usage of machine learning techniques to predict survival outcomes on the Titanic dataset.
-The combination of exploratory analysis, feature engineering, and model selection through cross-validation ensures an ideal performance evaluation.
+The combination of exploratory data analysis, feature engineering, and model selection through cross-validation ensures an ideal performance evaluation.

-The project implements a supervised learning flow using the Titanic dataset, which is divided into training and testing sets.
+The project implements a supervised learning flow on the Titanic dataset, which is divided into training and testing sets.
 The goal is to classify survival outcomes using machine learning techniques.

 ## Methodology
 1. Exploratory Data Analysis (EDA):